cobyfoster99/Interactive-frontend-project/README.md

 # Interactive Frontend Project

 In this project I will be creating a travel advice and package deal website.
-Using my website, people will be able to find infomration on our latest delas using a modal popup, subscribe to my newsletter using MAILCHIMP API, use google maps to find hotels, bars, clubs, resturants across the globe and they can also fill out ourr bespoke holiday contact form - protected by Google Captcha.
+Using my website, people will be able to find infomration on our latest delas using a modal popup, subscribe to my newsletter using MAILCHIMP API, use google maps to find hotels across the globe and they can also fill out our bespoke holiday contact form - protected by Google Captcha.

+The mothod of contact for this company is strictly contact form.
+Once they have read through the latest deals, they can fill out the form to find out more.

 Using Modal popups, google and form API's this website is sophisticated and easy to use.
 It's all on one page for ease-of-use and includes testimonials to gve the end viewer some trust in what they reading.
-I would have included a SSL certifivcate but this site is deployed to GitHubs pages, otherwise I would have added this.
+I would have included a SSL certificate but this site is deployed to GitHubs pages, otherwise I would have added this.

 ### UX